nartc/tnc-scully/blog/scully-netlify.md

 ### Build script

-Next, we will setup our build script that will execute a production build for our **Angular** application and run **Scully** afterwards.
+Next, we will set up our build script that will execute a production build for our **Angular** application and run **Scully** afterwards.
 Open up `package.json` and add the following script to `scripts`:

 ```
 "scripts": {